 February has flown by, and as the snow was flying on February 27th, we got through a day of budget workshops and an evening of exciting Council Meeting action.
 As always you can enjoy the entire agenda here, or you can read my biased summary below, which I need to once again emphasize does not constitute official City communications:

-We started with a Development Variance Permit for approval:
+We started the meeting with a Development Variance Permit:

 We then moved the following items On Consent:

 Construction Noise Bylaw Exemption Request: 2126 Seventh Avenue (22nd Street SkyTrain Station)

 TransLink is going to be doing some work at the 22nd Street Skytrain station to improve emergency access related to the increased number of people using the station.
 Some of this work has to happen at night, because it cannot happen when people are using the station.
 They are asking for a construction noise variance to permit this work, and we are giving them one.